Table Of Content

 Blue Cat's MB-7 Mixer is called a multi-band processor, because it splits the incoming signal into several frequency bands before processing them separately:

 It means that each band can be affected differently, depending on the chosen settings.
 You can for example monoize the low-end of the spectrum while spreading the mids and keeping the highs unchanged.
+Since each band can host third party plug-ins, you can even apply different audio effects to different parts of the spectrum!

 Band Mixing Controls

-The plug-in comes in three flavors: a mono, a stereo and a dual channels ("Dual") version.
 For each band, the mono version provides mute and solo switches that have the same behavior as the ones you can find on a mixing console: "mute" will mute the current band, whereas "solo" will mute all other bands.

 The stereo version has two additional parameters to control the stereo width and placement of the chosen band:

-- You can increase or decrease the with of the signal with the "spread" control.
+- You can increase or decrease the width of the signal with the "spread" control.
 It adjusts the amount of mono and stereo signal in the chosen band.
 When set at its minimum value, the sound is completely mono (same signal on the left and right channels), while with the maximum value the left and right channels are out of phase.
 A typical usage of this control is to keep the bass in the center of the stereo field ("monoize") and increase the stereo spread for higher frequencies.
 Beware that out of phase signals disappear from a mono mix, so you should not in general overuse positive spread values.

 - The "pan" pot lets you control the placement of the band in the stereo field.
 You can move it to the left or right independently from other frequency bands.
 You can thus create interesting stereo effects or correct stereo placement issues in a mix.